Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Approaches for phage taxonomic classification

 CAT \cite{von2019robust} provides taxonomic classification using homology searches.
 It uses DIAMOND BLASTP to identify homologous sequences and then assigns query sequences into taxa with a voting approach.
 The authors of CAT show that using the best hit strategy can lead to low specificity and thus design a more robust strategy based on multiple hits.
 Users can select the reference database and tune the setting, which is more flexible than some other tools.
 Moreover, it has a very low memory usage.

+MMseqs2 \cite{mirdita2021fast} is a fast contig taxonomic assignment tool.
+Similar to CAT, it conducts protein homology search against reference sequences and uses majority vote to assign the most specific taxon for a contig.
+With some optimizations and adoption of 2bLCA \cite{hingamp2013exploring}, MMseqs2 circumvents the need of adjusting a parameter in CAT and achieves faster speed on the tested bacterial and eukaryotic datasets.
+It allows users to supply a customized reference database.

 VPF-Class \cite{pons2021vpf} provides both taxonomic classification and host prediction for input viral genomes.
 It compares predicted proteins against the set of constructed Viral Protein Families (VPFs) (from the IMG/VR system).
 Then it derives taxonomic classifications and confidence scores from the list of VPFs detected on each query genome.
-VPF-Class does not require users to download and select the reference datasets, which simplifies the application.
+However, VPF-Class does not require users to download and select the reference datasets.

-PhaGCN \cite{shang2021bacteriophage} is a semi-supervised learning model for phage taxonomic classification.
-This model constructs a knowledge graph by combining the DNA sequence features learned by CNN and protein sequence similarity gained from the gene-sharing network.
+PhaGCN \cite{shang2021bacteriophage} is a semi-supervised learning model for phage taxonomic classification developed by our team.
+This model constructs a knowledge graph by combining the DNA sequence features learned by Convolutional Neural Networks (CNN) and protein sequence similarity gained from the gene-sharing network.
 The learning model can incorporate the automatically learned features for each contig.
 However, unlike sequence comparison-based approaches, PhaGCN only accepts phage-like sequences as input.
 Thus, a pre-processing step is needed for detecting those contigs from metagenomic data.
-A number of tools such as VirFinder \cite{ren2020identifying}, Seeker \cite{auslander2020seeker} and PhaMer \cite{shang2022accurate} can be applied in the pre-processing step.
+A number of tools, such as VirFinder \cite{ren2020identifying}, Seeker \cite{auslander2020seeker}, and PhaMer \cite{Shang_2022} can be applied in the pre-processing step.